omarsbu/200-MHz-Bandwidth-Oscilloscope-/Signal Processing/README.md

 plots the first 640 samples from the ADC versus time on the display, following the trigger event.
 In order to display a longer time per division settings, additional processing on the data is needed before displaying the waveform on the screen.

+At the maximum time per division setting of 1 second/div, the oscilloscope would display a 10 second span of data across a screen with 10 divisions.
+Given the current data rate of 6 Gbps, this would require 60 gigabits of memory to store all of the samples before processing!
+Since we do not have enough memory to process all of the signals at once, we will need a buffer to process parts of the signal and then reconstruct the waveform from the segmented data.